-In the first scene with the narrator in his office, he is wearing a nametag, and his first name is actually Neal.
+In the first scene with the narrator in his office, he is wearing a nametag, implying first name (or at least one of them) is actually Neal.

 The narrator sighs as he sees his new acquaintance Tyler shimmy up to an expensive convertible and drive away.
 As the narrator turns towards the camera in a fug of jealousy and self-loathing, the car owner is seen frantically pursuing Tyler down the street.

 Which would explain the scene later on when the narrator mentions Tyler's car, and Tyler responds "What car?"
 You know, aside from the fact that Tyler doesn't actually exist.

 While the narrator is on the phone with Marla, Tyler is in the other room messing with a pair of nunchuks and yelling at the top of his voice.

 When the narrator first approaches Marla at the support group, there's another man who apparently had the same plan, but was a little slower off the mark.
 The resignation on his face as he turns away is hilarious.